thomasclarke1969/documentation/guide/ios/querying.md

 }
 ```

-Additionally, when querying results with a `resultsType` of `LYRQueryResultsTypeCount`, `LYRClient` declares a convenience method that returns an `NSUInteger`, `countForQuery:error:`.
+Additionally, when querying for results with a `resultsType` of `LYRQueryResultsTypeCount`, `LYRClient` declares a convenience method that returns an `NSUInteger`, `countForQuery:error:`.

 ```
 NSError *error;